Franklin Universal Trust ("FT" or the "Fund") Announces Notification of Sources of Distributions

 For further information on Franklin Universal Trust, please visit our web site at: www.franklintempleton.com

-Franklin Resources, Inc. BEN is a global investment management organization with subsidiaries operating as Franklin Templeton and serving clients in over 165 countries.
+Franklin Resources, Inc. BEN is a global investment management organization with subsidiaries operating as Franklin Templeton and serving clients in over 155 countries.
 Franklin Templeton's mission is to help clients achieve better outcomes through investment management expertise, wealth management and technology solutions.
-Through its specialist investment managers, the company brings extensive capabilities in equity, fixed income, multi-asset solutions and alternatives.
-With offices in more than 30 countries and approximately 1,300 investment professionals, the California-based company has over 70 years of investment experience and over $1.5 trillion in assets under management as of December 31, 2021.
+Through its specialist investment managers, the company offers boutique specialization on a global scale, bringing extensive capabilities in equity, fixed income, multi-asset solutions and alternatives.
+With offices in more than 30 countries and approximately 1,300 investment professionals, the California-based company has 75 years of investment experience and approximately $1.5 trillion in assets under management as of April 30, 2022.
 For more information, please visit franklintempleton.com.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.